mikeblakeuk/GildedRose/ReadMe.md

 First problem, is all the products are done of a Name string so should we try and create objects as this will be faster nice to manage. e.g. new AgedBrie() { Sell = 1, Quality = 2 } then use if (item is AgedBrie) ?
 For now, I've kept the strings as the Item and Items are readonly.
 Maybe think about talking to the goblin in the corner about this?
 For the validation rules, we could use the System.ComponentModel.DataAnnotations validation framework to add attributes eg [Range(0,50)] but items is readonly so we just Guard in the update item method
+Once tests inplace, i refactored the main method into smaller methods and fliped ifs using R#

+Looking at the logic, we could do with Pex and Cover coverage to make sure all paths have been tested